Shafiq-and-Company/boxd-events/STRIPE_IMPLEMENTATION.md

 -- Add host payout amount (in cents)
 ALTER TABLE rsvps
 ADD COLUMN host_payout_amount NUMERIC(10,2);

--- Add index for payment lookups
-CREATE INDEX IF NOT EXISTS idx_rsvps_stripe_payment_intent_id ON rsvps(stripe_payment_intent_id);

-CREATE INDEX IF NOT EXISTS idx_rsvps_stripe_checkout_session_id ON rsvps(stripe_checkout_session_id);

-COMMENT ON COLUMN rsvps.stripe_payment_intent_id IS 'Stripe Payment Intent ID for tracking payments';
-COMMENT ON COLUMN rsvps.stripe_checkout_session_id IS 'Stripe Checkout Session ID';
-COMMENT ON COLUMN rsvps.payment_amount IS 'Total payment amount paid by attendee (in dollars)';
-COMMENT ON COLUMN rsvps.platform_fee_amount IS 'Platform fee amount deducted by Locals (6% of registration fee in dollars)';
-COMMENT ON COLUMN rsvps.host_payout_amount IS 'Organizer payout amount after platform fee (in dollars)';
 ```

 **Note**: The `rsvps` table already has `payment_status` field with CHECK constraint allowing: 'pending', 'paid', 'failed', 'refunded'.
 This is used to track payment state throughout the registration flow.